Skip to Content

 Crowds are definitely smaller here, and the structures are well preserved amid the beautiful lush green of the jungle.
 Really worth it!

-➤ This Mayan Inland Expedition is as comprehensive as it gets, and it will take you on a full-day adventure to visit the Coba ruins, a nature reserve, ziplining, hiking in the jungle, canoeing, and taking part in an eco-tour. ➥ BOOK IT NOW
+▶️ This Coba Ruins, Punta Laguna Nature Reserve, Cenote, and Mayan family is as comprehensive as it gets.
+It takes you on a full-day adventure to visit the Coba site and a nature reserve.
+Go ziplining, hiking in the jungle, and canoeing, and take part in an eco-tour. ➥ BOOK IT NOW

 To celebrate your 4 days in Tulum, how about checking out one of the many beach clubs Tulum is renowned for?
 There is no shortage of options here.

 Gitano is another great choice.
-This beach club has an unbeatable setting on a small beach cove, warm staff, beautiful decor, and fantastic Mexican food and drinks to close a great day of exploring!
+This beach club has an unbeatable setting on a small beach cove.
+Its warm staff, beautiful decor, and fantastic Mexican food and drinks make it the perfect place to close a great day of exploring!

 Here we are, the final day in this Tulum 5-day itinerary!
 By now, you have probably realized how much there is to do in Tulum and around.
 If you want to take this last day to simply relax at the beach, I get it!
 Beach time in Tulum is always a good idea.